 Fjaðrárgljúfur was closed in April 2018 for the first time ever.
 This was done by The Icelandic Environment Agency to protect the vegetation and to ensure the safety of visitors.
 The damage of the area around Fjaðrárgljúfur was extensive and was mainly caused by visitors going off the marked paths and not following the signs.

-Note, many of the areas Justin is seen strutting around in the video are now off-limits for travelers and we urge you to follow the rules and signs.
+Note that many of the areas Justin is seen strutting around in the video are now off-limits for travelers.
+We urge you to follow the rules and signs.
 They are there for a reason to protect you and nature!

 The video’s attention is again on Fjaðrárgljúfur at 1:09 when the camera shows an overview of the empty canyon before showing Bieber himself bathing in the water wearing nothing but undies.